-- I do not have time to deal with this.
+- ✗ I do not have time to deal with this.

-- x Do not bother me.
+- Do not bother me.

-- × We do not do things like that.
+- x We do not do things like that.

-Another useful tip when selecting words is to prefer to ask "what" instead of "why".
+Another helpful tip when selecting words is to ask "what" instead of "why".
 "What" questions help you remain objective and future-focused.
 Why questions hid more judgmental behaviours and reactions.

 For example, consider an employee of yours is constantly delayed to participate in your weekly update meetings.
-This behaviour is bothering you since he seems to be disrespectful to the rest of the team and you have to repeat what you have already said at the beginning of your meetings.
+This behaviour is bothering you since he seems disrespectful to the rest of the team, and you have to repeat what you have already said at the beginning of your meetings.
 However, he is a good and reliable employee.
-Instead of asking "Why always arrive late at the meetings?", you can ask "What are the situations that make you arrive delayed?".
+Therefore, instead of asking, "Why do you always arrive late to the meetings?", you can ask, "What are the situations that make you arrive late?".

-Emotions in the envelope
+29. Emotions in the envelope